Funding

 Act on a Dream

-Act on a Dream believe that everyone has the fundamental right to life, liberty, and the pursuit of happiness, regardless of their place of birth or immigration status.
+Act on a Dream believes that everyone has the fundamental right to life, liberty, and the pursuit of happiness, regardless of their place of birth or immigration status.
 And for those who are educating themselves to be better citizens of the world, we believe that they should be given the chance to take advantage of every opportunity.
 That is why we believe in immigrant rights.

 My (un)documented Life